2.9 Institutional Effectiveness: Planning and Assessment

 Each institution shall link its substantive budget allocations and other major academic and administrative decisions to its planning and assessment processes to improve institutional effectiveness.
 In addition, institutional planning, assessment, and improvement processes are expected to contribute to the realization of the USG vision, mission, goals, and strategic initiatives.

-A current copy of each institution’s strategic plan shall be maintained in the University System Office of the Board of Regents.
+A current copy of each institution’s strategic plan shall be maintained in the University System Office.
 The plan will contain a description of the planning structure and process by which institutional priorities are set as well as the institution’s current priorities and goals.
 The plan shall also describe the processes used for assessing and improving institutional effectiveness.↑ Top